-When a person has an abnormally strong tendency for the blood to thicken and clot, it is called a hypercoagulable state.
-It can be the result of environmental factors (such as the effects of hormones, surgery, or cancer), or it can be caused by an inherited defect in one of the molecules involved in blood clotting.
-Blood clotting problems like these are more likely to increase your risk of developing harmful blood clots in the deep veins of the legs (deep vein thrombosis or DVT) than blood clots in the arteries that can result in a heart attack or stroke.
-A blood clot or thrombus in the veins of the legs can break off and travel through the bloodstream to block an artery in the lungs, causing the life-threatening condition, pulmonary embolism.
+A hypercoagulable state occurs when there is an abnormally high tendency for the blood to thicken and clot.
+This can be the result of environmental factors (e.g., hormones, illness including surgery, or cancer) or because of inherited blood clotting problems.
+Blood clotting problems like these are more likely to increase your risk of blood clots in the deep veins of the legs (deep vein thrombosis or DVT) than clots in the arteries that can cause a heart attack.
+A blood clot or thrombus in the veins of the legs can break off and travel through the bloodstream to block an artery in the lungs causing the life-threatening condition, pulmonary embolism.

 What causes blood clotting problems?

 There are several causes for blood clotting problems.
-You are more prone to developing blood clots after surgery (especially hip or knee), or when you are immobilized for more than 4 days, or as a result of injuries from a severe accident.
-Cancer can also lead to a hypercoagulable state: 1% to 15% of cancer patients develop blood clots in their veins.
+You are more prone to developing blood clots after surgery (especially hip or knee), if you are immobilized for more than 4 days, or as a result of injuries from a severe accident.
+Cancer can lead to a hypercoagulable state: 1% to 15% of cancer patients develop blood clots in their veins.1

 Hormones, including the estrogen found in hormone therapy and birth control pills, can increase your risk of developing blood clots.
 During pregnancy, levels of blood clotting proteins rise and blood thinning enzymes fall.
 In most cases, these changes are not a cause for concern.
 Some women inherit blood clotting problems that increase their risk for miscarriage.
 These inherited blood clotting problems also put you at a higher risk of blood clots or DVT when you take oral contraceptives or hormone therapy.

 What is Factor V Leiden?